-Provide a statement of no more than two pages, including the abstract of your presentation or the workshop description (whichever is applicable), the name and dates of the meeting/workshop you wish to attend, why this is an appropriate event, and an itemized estimate of travel and lodging costs.
-The costs may include: expenses for airfare/vehicle, shared room at a moderately priced hotel, abstract fee, and registration fee at the early registration, member rate (if applicable).
-Itemize all other sources and amounts of travel funds available (e.g., department or college student travel funds).
-Also provide a one-page curriculum vitae.
-A letter of support must be provided by your faculty advisor that either 1) certifies that your work is worthy of presentation at the meeting, or 2) describes how the workshop relates directly to your research.
+Applicants must be Cushman Foundation members at the time of application.
+Please provide these five items: 1) a statement of no more than two pages, including the abstract of your presentation, the workshop description (if applicable), the name and dates of the meeting/workshop you wish to attend, why this is an appropriate event; 2) an itemized estimate of expenses for airfare/vehicle between the home institution and city of venue, shared room at a moderately priced hotel, abstract fee, and registration or meeting fee at the members’ early registration rate (if applicable); 3) an itemization of all other sources and amounts of travel funds available (e.g., dept. or college student travel funds); 4) a one-page curriculum vitae; 5) A signed letter of support sent by your faculty advisor that certifies your work as worthy of presentation, and explains why.
 No award will be made for more than $2000.
 The number of applicants may affect award amounts.
 The Board of Directors reserves the right to make no awards or to make awards that differ from the requested budget.
-All application materials should be sent to the Cushman Foundation’s Secretary/Treasurer in hard copy or by email.
-The preferred format for electronic submission is pdf.
-For fall and winter meetings, please send the materials to be received by July 15th and for spring and summer meetings by February 15th.
-Submit items to: Loren Petruny (Secretary/Treasurer) Cushman Foundation Department of Paleobiology, MRC-121 P. O. Box 37012 Washington, DC 20013-7012 USA firstname.lastname@example.org.
+Application materials should be sent to the Cushman Foundation by email in the form of one pdf file of the entire application.
+For fall and winter meetings please send the materials to be received by August 15th, and for spring and summer meetings by February 15th.
+If, by the deadline, an application is missing any of the five required items, it will not be considered for funding.
+Submit items to email@example.com.

 Arthur James Boucot Research Grants for 2016